lazzard/php-ftp-client/docs/FtpConfig.md

-## Configure the connection with FtpConfig
+# FtpConfig

-After create an FTP connection you may need to set some options like turning connection to the passive mode, well for that we provide the `FtpConfig` class that includes methods to manage the FTP connection and set its runtime options.
+After create an FTP connection you may need to set some options like turning connection to the passive mode, well for that we provide the `FtpConfig` class that includes methods to configure the FTP connection and change its runtime options.

 option            | class method      | default | description
 ---               |---                |---      |---